brianwisti/dendron-hugo/content/post/2020/05/alias-templates-in-hugo.md

 ## Now for today’s problem

-Now my *inbox.webmention* feed is busted.
+Now my [Webmention]({{< relref "/card/webmention.md" >}}) feed is busted.
 The syndication links all point to the old URL.
 Visitors get corrected, but Webmention senders don’t.
 [Brid.gy](https://brid.gy/) — a lovely service which forwards social network reactions to your webmention handler — saw nothing to forward to!

 ![Bridgy dashboard showing "No webmention support" in responses to my old URL](assets/img/2020/bridgy.png)